 Price, per person

-Flights (economy class) with Iberia (aircraft: Airbus A320 & A321); travel by private coach; hotel accommodation as described below; breakfasts, 7 dinners with wine or beer, soft drinks, water and coffee; all admissions; all tips; all state and airport taxes; the services of the lecturer and tour manager.
+Flights (economy class) with Iberia (aircraft: Airbus A320); travel by private coach; hotel accommodation as described below; breakfasts, 7 dinners and 1 lunch with wine or beer, soft drinks, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-This is a long tour with a lot of walking in town centres, some of it on cobbled streets and uphill.
-It should not be undertaken by anyone who has difficulty with everyday walking and stairclimbing.
+This is a long tour with a lot of walking in town centres where coach access is restricted, some of it on cobbled streets and uphill.
+There is a lot of standing in museums and churches.
+A good level of fitness is necessary.
+It should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 Average distance by coach per day: 73 miles.
-Dinners tend to be at 8.30 or 9.00pm in Spain, so you might get to bed later than you would usually.

 Between 10 and 22 participants.